 (iii) Retention in accordance with legal and regulatory requirements.
 We will consider whether we need to retain your personal data after the period described in (i or ii) (above) because of a legal or regulatory requirement.
 Some or all of these criteria may be relevant to retention of your personal data collected in connection with our products and services.

 In order to process your application, we will perform credit and identity checks on you with one or more CRAs.
 Where you take services from us we may also make periodic searches at CRAs to manage your account with us.
-To do this, we will supply your personal information to CRAs and they will give us information about you.
-This will include information from your credit application and about your financial situation and financial history.
+To do this, we may supply your personal information to CRAs and they may give us information about you.
+This may include information from your credit application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

 We will use this information to: